hindu-comm/weblogs/manasataramgini/2005/09/2005-09-05_wanderings-in-the-sun.md

 I: Indeed all that was true until we made the fatal mistake with the globule of mercury.

-M: Thus, Oh mantravAha, are the vagaries of rasAyana \!
+M: Thus, Oh mantravAha, are the vagaries of rasAyana !
 As we mentioned before the amAtya sensed some trouble.
-Still, we walked into the trap\!
+Still, we walked into the trap!
 Sometimes you never know until the experiment is done.
 And in rasAyana some experiments are dangerous.